 "Storytelling that breaks through the noise" is a common phrase in PR.
-But what does it really mean?
+But what does that really mean?

 Let’s start with the cold, hard facts.
-The news industry is synonymous with job loss: 22,000 fewer jobs compared to 2006.
+The news industry in 2020 is synonymous with job loss: 16,000 fewer jobs compared to 2000.
 The surviving reporters suffer from a bloated inbox (300 PR pitches a day) and intense pressure to do more stories, more beats, more tweets.

 That’s a lot of noise.
 So how do you break through?
-First, choose a PR partner known for tenacity, like SoundBite Communications.
-Then, craft a stellar story, which is not a simple proposition.
+First, craft a stellar story, which is not a simple proposition.
 But that is our specialty, whether you are launching a product or in the middle of a media crisis.
 We know what will resonate with reporters and – most importantly – their readers, viewers or listeners.

 Journalism is in Nora’s DNA.
 She was trained by Northwestern University, where professors teach young reporters storytelling skills mixed with a healthy dose of cynicism (“If your mother tells you she loves you, check it out ... twice.”).

-After years of reporting and anchoring at local NBC and FOX stations, Nora crossed to the “dark side” – as reporters often say – and entered the world of corporate communications, advertising and PR.
+After years of reporting and anchoring at local NBC and FOX stations, Nora crossed to the “dark side” – as reporters often say – and entered the world of corporate communications and PR.
 She’s done it all: from ghostwriting C-suite speeches to editing TV commercials in L.A.

 In San Francisco, Nora has worked with some of the biggest consumer tech brands and the hottest startups.
-She helps find the story, preps executives, and gets top-tier media coverage that drives results.
-Boom.
+She found the story, prepped executives, and got top-tier media coverage that drove results.